-The objective of the security architecture is to enable you to maintain your security posture when running your business-critical EBS and associated applications in the Oracle Cloud.
+The objective of the security component in OCI architecture is to enable you to maintain your security posture when running your business-critical EBS and associated applications in the Oracle Cloud.

 Even though you may be reducing the overhead of building and maintaining data center infrastructure, you still need unparalleled control and transparency over what you’re running in the cloud.

 - Ensure accurate cost tracking across departments and projects